kmaterna/elastic_stresses_py/README.md

 # Elastic_stresses_py

-This code uses Okada's (1992) DC3D function to compute elastic displacements, strains, and stresses in an elastic half-space due to fault slip.
+This code uses Okada's (1992) DC3D function to compute elastic displacements, strains, stresses, and Coulomb failure stresses in a linear, isotropic elastic half-space due to fault slip.
 It performs a similar type of calculation as Coulomb, and in fact reads Coulomb input files.
 I wrote this tool to iterate faster than I could using the Coulomb GUI.
 On test cases, it reproduces the Coulomb outputs (see Examples).

+The equation being solved, following the sign conventions used in Coulomb, is:

+$$ \Delta CFS = \Delta\tau + \mu (\Delta\sigma_n - \Delta P) $$

+where pore pressure P is determined by B and the mean stress:

+$$ \Delta P = {B \over 3} * (\sigma_{kk}) $$

 ## Description